 The answer to this question is a little complicated.
-In the traditional sense, no VCC is not a bank.
+In the traditional sense, no, VCC is not a bank.
 We do not have consumer accounts, debit cards, or ATMs.
-We do, however, have a for-profit community development bank, VCC Bank as part of our organizational structure.
-This entity is a regulated Federal Deposit Insurance Corporation (FDIC), and gives VCC the ability to help community members with their savings, deposits, and investments.
+We do, however, have a for-profit community development bank, VCC Bank, as part of our organizational structure.
+This entity is regulated by the Federal Deposit Insurance Corporation (FDIC) and gives VCC the ability to help community members with their savings, deposits, and investments.
 These assets increase our ability to fund and support community development initiatives while receiving a return on investment needs.

 Is VCC a nonprofit entity?

 VCC was established as a nonprofit CDFI loan fund in 2006.
-Since then, it has grown into a nonprofit financial holding company with over $218MM assets under management.
+Since then, it has grown into a nonprofit financial holding company with over $300 million in assets under management.
 VCC is one of the largest CDFIs in the country.